 Where to Go

 The where is relatively simple.
 Start with the beachfront closest to where you live.
 If you're in the Houston metro area, that means you'll be looking between Galveston and Surfside South of Lake Jackson.
 Starting in Surfside and heading Northeast along the beach you'll find miles of fishable water towards San Luis Pass.
-Same goes for the other side of the pass towards the Galveston Seawall.
-There is plenty of beach to fish all the way to East Beach in Galveston just South of the jetty.
+The same goes for the other side of the pass towards the Galveston Seawall.
+There is plenty of beaches to fish all the way to East Beach in Galveston just South of the jetty.
 Other great places include Port Aransas, North Padre, and South Padre Island.

 It's a good idea to look for structure when Surf Fishing.
-Structure can be submerged rocks, rock groins you can wade out on, jetties, and underwater depressions and washouts.
-But there is structure in the forms of sand bars and guts no matter where you are.
+The structure can be submerged rocks, rock groins you can wade out on, jetties, and underwater depressions and washouts.
+But there is a structure in the forms of sand bars and guts no matter where you are.
 The bars are the higher areas where waves rise and begin to break.
 And the guts are the depressions.

-For more specific information on “spots”, including those outside of the Galveston area, I recommend purchasing one of Ray Crawford's books on wade and kayak spots along the Texas Gulf Coast.
-They can be found in the store, and will serve you well.
+For more specific information on “spots”, including those outsides of the Galveston area, I recommend purchasing one of Ray Crawford's books on wade and kayak spots along the Texas Gulf Coast.
+They can be found in the store and will serve you well.

 Speaking of the water column, topwaters are also very effective when Surf Fishing.
 Blow-ups can be violent and thrilling, and I love to start my day with a topwater to take advantage of this possibility.
 As the sun gets up, however, most often soft plastics, sinking plugs, and weighted jigs will work the best.
 The fish move out as the sun gets up, so you'll want to follow them from where you started in the first gut.